- Audrene McMahon

 Triflow Incentive Spirometer

-The incentive spirometer can be printed in four prints: the top body piece, the bottom body piece, the mouthpiece and the three balls.
+The incentive spirometer can be printed in four prints: the top, the bottom , the mouthpiece and the three balls.
 The top and bottom pieces fit together to provide an airtight spirometer body.
 The decreasing hole diameters from left to right in the top body piece provide an increased flow rate required to lift the ball.
+Take a slow deep breath IN through the mouthpiece to life the three balls.

 The device makes use of three 50 mL syringes cut into 120mm length cylinders which can be easily slid into place.
-The device also makes use of a 15mm ID respirator tubing that connects the mouthpiece to the bottom spirometer body slot.
+Small slits (3 mmx10 mm) are also cut into the bottom of the cylinders.
+The device makes use of a 15 mm ID respirator tubing that connects the mouthpiece to the bottom spirometer body slot.

 Mobile Phone Headlamp Holder